Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Results

 Solving the time-independent Lindblad equation (~\ref{eq:rho_schrodinger_position}) in all nine regions of Fig.~\ref{fig:nine_regions} allows us to determine all elements of the stationary density matrix $\rho_{ij}(x,x')$.
 The hermiticity condition of the density matrix $\rho=\rho^\dagger$ (see also Eq. \eqref{eq:her_cond}) can directly be used to reduce the number of independent coefficients when setting up linear combinations of plane waves for the different regions.
 An explicit form of $\rho_{ij}(x,x')$ in all nine regions is relegated to Appendix~\ref{app:sch_rho_nine_regions} for brevity.

-We obtain the tunneling coefficients for this case of the Schr\"odinger particle by imposing continuity conditions at the input $(0,0)$ and output $(L, L)$ faces in the plane $(x,x')$.
+We obtain the tunneling coefficients for this case of the non-relativistic particle by imposing continuity conditions at the input $(0,0)$ and output $(L, L)$ faces in the plane $(x,x')$.
 Because the $H_T^{(S)}$ is a second-order derivative in position space, the wavefunctions must be continuous together with their derivatives.
 More details are given in the Appendix \ref{app:sch_matching}.

 With the general solution of the density matrix for all regions, we are ready to extract tunneling probabilities.
-For this purpose, here, we need to introduce the probability of the current.
-For the case of the non-relativistic Schr\"odinger particle, the current operator along the tunneling directions is
+For this purpose, here, we need to introduce the probability current.
+For the case of the non-relativistic particle, the current operator along the tunneling directions is

-We plugged this expression into Eq.~(\ref{eq: current_expectations}), which allows us to compute the current probabilities from the density matrix expression in the position space:
+We plugged this expression into Eq.~(\ref{eq: current_expectations}), which allows us to compute the probability currents from the density matrix expression in the position space: